flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 * How much the specific bundle contributed to the value of the block
 * If the bundle was sent directly to Flashbots, or shared with other block builders by the searcher

+Note that transactions seen in the public mempool are excluded and bundles containing only public mempool transactions do not receive refunds.

 ## How to maximize both refunds and speed

 Transactions which are sent directly to the Flashbots Builder via the Bundle Relay, and not multiplexed _by the searcher_ to other block builders, are likely to receive higher refunds.
 This is because they increase the profit of the Flashbots builder which is used to provide refunds.